- love (v.)

 - love (n.)

 - Old English lufu "feeling of love; romantic sexual attraction; affection; friendliness; the love of God; Love as an abstraction or personification," from Proto-Germanic *lubo (source also of Old High German liubi "joy," German Liebe "love;" Old Norse, Old Frisian, Dutch lof; German Lob "praise;" Old Saxon liof, Old Frisian liaf, Dutch lief, Old High German liob, German lieb, Gothic liufs "dear, beloved").

-The Germanic words are from PIE *leubh- "to care, desire, love" (source also of Latin lubet, later libet "pleases;" Sanskrit lubhyati "desires;" Old Church Slavonic l'ubu "dear, beloved;" Lithuanian liaupse "song of praise").
+The Germanic words are from PIE root *leubh- "to care, desire, love" (source also of Latin lubet, later libet "pleases;" Sanskrit lubhyati "desires;" Old Church Slavonic l'ubu "dear, beloved;" Lithuanian liaupse "song of praise").

 "Even now," she thought, "almost no one remembers Esteban and Pepita but myself.
 Camilla alone remembers her Uncle Pio and her son; this woman, her mother.
 But soon we shall die and all memory of those five will have left the earth, and we ourselves shall be loved for a while and forgotten.
 But the love will have been enough; all those impulses of love return the love that made them.
 Even memory is not necessary for love.
 There is a land of the living and a land of the dead and the bridge is love, the only survival, the only meaning."
 [Thornton Wilder, "Bridge of San Luis Rey," 1927]